 11.5 The Buyer will ensure their site is safe and advise all parties of chemical, biological and other hazards that may exist and provide information regarding any precautions to be taken prior or during a visit.
 The Buyer will provide visiting the Supplier personnel any special protective clothing necessary.

-11.6 The Buyer and the Supplier will endeavour to agree a mutually convenient time for the first Periodic Maintenance visit (as defined in the Proposal) within 3 months from the commencement of the Support Services.
-If an engineer is called to site within the first 3 months following commencement of the Support Services to address a technical matter then the Supplier reserves the right to incorporate the Periodic Maintenance Activities (as defined in the Proposal) into that visit.
+11.6 The Buyer and the Supplier will endeavour to agree a mutually convenient time for the first Preventive Maintenance visit (as defined in the Proposal) within 3 months from the commencement of the Service Agreement.
+If an engineer is called to site within the first 3 months following commencement of the Service Agreement to address a technical matter then the Supplier reserves the right to incorporate the Preventive Maintenance Activities (as defined in the Proposal) into that visit.

 11.7 Goods not maintained by the Supplier immediately prior to the commencement of the Support Services must be in acceptable condition.
 Where there has been lapse between the Warranty Period or previous service cover and the commencement of the Support Services the Supplier reserves the right to inspect the Goods prior to commencement of Support Services.
 Any charges associated with the inspection or bringing the Goods to an acceptable condition shall be paid by the Buyer at the Supplier’s hourly rates then in effect as a condition to the commencement of the Support Services.

-11.8 The Buyer may terminate the Support Services at any time, but no refund will be provided to Buyer for any unused period of Support.,
+11.8 The Buyer may terminate the Service Agreement at any time, but no refund will be provided to Buyer for any unused period of Support.

 12. Intellectual Property Rights